 Hello!
-My name is Ruri Duffy and I am a rising junior at Georgetown University, studying International Politics and Law in the Walsh School of Foreign Service.
+My name is Ruri Duffy and I am a rising senior at Georgetown University, studying International Politics and Law in the Walsh School of Foreign Service.

-I’m a sophomore at Georgetown University’s College of Arts and Sciences majoring in Biology of Global Health on the pre-med track.
-My interests lie at the intersection of medicine, bioethics, and global health, particularly in understanding how cultural barriers shape access to care.
-I’m especially passionate about migrant health and clinical ethics, and hope to one day integrate these values into my work as a physician and health advocate.
+Hello!
+I'm a sophomore at Georgetown University majoring in Biology on the pre-med track.
+My interests lie at the intersection of medicine, bioethics, and global health, with a particular focus on migrant health, clinical ethics, and how cultural barriers shape access to care.
+I hope to carry these values into my future work as a physician and health advocate.

-In my free time, I enjoy creative writing, strolling through D.C.’s historic neighborhoods, and curling up in bed with a good horror movie.
+In my free time, I enjoy creative writing, strolling through D.C.'s historic neighborhoods, and curling up with a good horror movie.

 Hello!
 My name is Mara, and I'm a junior at Georgetown University studying Psychology with a minor in Education, Inquiry, and Justice.
 I'm passionate about understanding how support systems, community structures, and institutions shape outcomes, particularly for those involved in the criminal legal system.
 Outside of academics, I enjoy playing ultimate frisbee, exploring vintage/thrift stores, and crafting!